 of the Bering Land Bridge as a migration corridor and laid the groundwork for paleoecological

 reconstructions of the Beringian subcontinent.
-His wife, Rachel, shares his love of
+His wife, Rachel, shared his love of

 the natural world and strongly supported his scientific endeavors.